marina-labs/help-center/onely/terms-of-service.md

 ⏰ **Response Time:** We strive to respond to all inquiries within 48 hours

 For technical support, account issues, or general inquiries, please use the contact methods provided within the App or email us at the address above.

 ---

+## 22. Apple-Specific Provisions

+### 22.1 App Store Purchased Applications
+If you downloaded the Onely app from the Apple App Store, the following provisions apply in addition to all other terms:

+#### 22.1.1 Acknowledgment
+Both you and Marina Labs acknowledge that these Terms are concluded between you and Marina Labs only, and not with Apple, and that Apple is not responsible for the App or the content thereof.

+#### 22.1.2 App Store Terms Control
+Your use of the App must comply with the App Store Terms of Service available at https://www.apple.com/legal/internet-services/itunes/.
+In the event of any conflict between these Terms and the App Store Terms of Service, the App Store Terms of Service shall govern.

+#### 22.1.3 License
+The license granted to you for the App is limited to a non-transferable license to use the App on any Apple-branded products that you own or control and as permitted by the Usage Rules set forth in the App Store Terms of Service.

+#### 22.1.4 Maintenance and Support
+Marina Labs is solely responsible for providing any maintenance and support services with respect to the App, as specified in these Terms or as required under applicable law.
+You acknowledge that Apple has no obligation whatsoever to furnish any maintenance and support services with respect to the App.

+#### 22.1.5 Warranty
+Marina Labs is solely responsible for any product warranties, whether express or implied by law, to the extent not effectively disclaimed.
+In the event of any failure of the App to conform to any applicable warranty, you may notify Apple, and Apple will refund the purchase price for the App to you (if any); to the maximum extent permitted by applicable law, Apple will have no other warranty obligation whatsoever with respect to the App, and any other claims, losses, liabilities, damages, costs or expenses attributable to any failure to conform to any warranty will be Marina Labs' sole responsibility.

+#### 22.1.6 Product Claims
+Marina Labs and you acknowledge that Marina Labs, not Apple, is responsible for addressing any claims of you or any third party relating to the App or your possession and/or use of that App, including, but not limited to: (i) product liability claims; (ii) any claim that the App fails to conform to any applicable legal or regulatory requirement; and (iii) claims arising under consumer protection, privacy, or similar legislation, including in connection with your App's use of the HealthKit and HomeKit frameworks.

+#### 22.1.7 Intellectual Property Claims
+Marina Labs and you acknowledge that, in the event of any third party claim that the App or your possession and use of that App infringes that third party's intellectual property rights, Marina Labs, not Apple, will be solely responsible for the investigation, defense, settlement and discharge of any such intellectual property infringement claim.

+#### 22.1.8 Legal Compliance
+You represent and warrant that: (i) you are not located in a country that is subject to a U.S. Government embargo, or that has been designated by the U.S. Government as a "terrorist supporting" country; and (ii) you are not listed on any U.S. Government list of prohibited or restricted parties.

+#### 22.1.9 Third Party Terms
+You must comply with applicable third party terms of agreement when using the App (e.g., if you have a VoIP application, then you must not be in violation of their wireless data service agreement when using the App).

+#### 22.1.10 Third Party Beneficiary
+Marina Labs and you acknowledge and agree that Apple, and Apple's subsidiaries, are third party beneficiaries of these Terms, and that, upon your acceptance of the terms and conditions of these Terms, Apple will have the right (and will be deemed to have accepted the right) to enforce these Terms against you as a third party beneficiary thereof.

+---